Forever 21 fashion chain files for Chapter 11 bankruptcy

 “The decisions as to which domestic stores will be closing are ongoing, pending the outcome of continued conversations with landlords,” it said in the statement.
 “We do, however, expect a significant number of these stores will remain open and operate as usual, and we do not expect to exit any major markets in the U.S.”

-Forever 21 joins Barneys New York and Diesel USA in a growing list of retailers seeking bankruptcy protection as they battle online competitors.
-Others like Payless ShoeSource and Charlotte Russe have shut down completely.
+Forever 21 joins Barneys New York and Diesel USA on a growing list of retailers seeking bankruptcy protection as they battle online competitors.
+Others, like Payless ShoeSource and Charlotte Russe, have shut down completely.

-The numbers bear out the crisis facing traditional retailers.
+The numbers show the crisis facing traditional retailers.
 So far this year, publicly traded U.S. retailers have announced they will close 8,558 stores and open 3,446, according to the global research firm Coresight Research.
 That compares with 5,844 closures and 3,258 openings in all of 2018.

 Coresight estimates the store closures could number 12,000 by the end of 2019.